Is Wealthfront Legit?

 Investing and Trading

-Wealthfront is primarily a robo-advisor, offering automated trading with a limited selection of ETFs.
-Some of the funds it uses to build portfolios are:
+Wealthfront is mostly a robo advisor that offers automated trading in a limited selection of ETFs.
+Here are some examples of funds the advisor uses to construct portfolios:

 | Ticker | Fund Name |